ohcnetwork/docs/docs/care/CEP/In Progress/0004-RBAC_implementation.md

 Since some permission logic deals with queryset based filtering, the permission class would also be responsible to create filtered querysets based on requirements, ie, given a user x, build a queryset to access all facilities.
-A secondary application builder might override this logic to create his own logic to determine querysets.
+A plug with a custom permission manager can override this logic to create his own logic to determine querysets.

 All permissions are to be abstracted to a class outside care's default `facilitiy` app, this class would be tasked with checking if a user has access to resource y with a given scope.

-Different classes can exist to manage querysets.
+A single Permission manager class can encompass all permissions, it is also possible to create

+Permissions can either be abstract or be applied on a given facility, ie `view patients` can be applied on a facility X and only that facility.

+All views would invoke the permission manager to check if a user has permission to do a certain action, custom serializer logic can also call the permission manager to confirm authZ.

+A repository of permissions to be maintained to manage permissions